Dans-labs/dariah/docs/Lib.md

 This is a memoized action *creator* wrapper.
 It return a function, that can be called with an event.
 After receiving the event, the passed `actionCreator` will be called with the given arguments to produce an action.
-Subsequently, this action will be *dispatched* to the store that helds the state, which will result in the intended state change.
+Subsequently, this action will be *dispatched* to the store that holds the state, which will result in the intended state change.

 This particular function `handle` will not use the information in the event.